At Column Health, people who suffer from substance related disorders are people first and patients second.

 Yes!
 We accept all major insurance in the areas we serve.
 We also work with patients to find the best insurance plan for them and their specific treatment needs when their current plan fails to provide adequate coverage.

 Yes, but you will be responsible for our self-pay rate, which is due prior to your appointment.
 If you have any concerns about paying for treatment we are happy to discuss them with you and assist you in the process.

 If you currently don’t have insurance, we can help you get it.
 Call our main number.

 Please talk to us.
 We will do what we are able to not let the cost of your co-pay get in the way of your treatment.

 One of our intake specialists will talk to you for about 15 minutes and set up your first appointment.

-We treat opioid dependence with medications containing buprenorphine (Suboxone and others) or medications containing naltrexone (Vivitrol and others).
+We treat opioid use disorder with medications containing buprenorphine (Suboxone and others) or medications containing naltrexone (Vivitrol and others).
 Depending on your treatment program and the medication that you decide to take with our guidance, you’ll receive a prescription that you can fill at your local pharmacy and take orally or one that you will bring in for an injection on a monthly basis.

 Neither is intrinsically better than other but depending on the individual patient, one may be a clear better choice at a given time.
 At your intake appointment, you and your Column Health doctor will work together to create your treatment plan.
 Part of creating this plan involves selecting which medication is better for you in your circumstances – Suboxone, or Vivitrol.
 Other deciding factors include current or previous treatment with Suboxone or Vivitrol, if you’ve been through an inpatient detox program, the extent of your addiction history, and other individual factors.